Add Buttons to the panel¶

 Hold Shift while selecting the command to automatically create a new preset and add a button with last used settings.

-Add from History favourites¶
+Add History or Selected¶

 Add… From Active Document¶